 Brake Checks Pontypool

-When To Replace Your Brakes?
+When Should You Replace Your Brakes?

+Front brakes normally wear out before rear brakes because they handle a higher percentage of the braking load, especially on front-wheel drive cars.
 It is often recommended that brake pads should be replaced if the pad friction material has worn down to a thickness of 3 millimetres.
 Brake disc thickness should be measured if they are at or below the manufacturer’s safe minimum thickness specification they should be replaced.